 Normally, your first sketch is done on paper with a pencil.
-You then start to digitise that sketch on your computer in two dimensions and then comes the disappointment.
+You then start to digitize that sketch on your computer in two dimensions and then comes the disappointment.
 You can’t feel the original spirit of your pen and paper drawing anymore and you lose control over its beauty.

 This technology ultimately allows us to get back in touch with the creative aspect of the process.

 This entire process of starting projects like this is called BIM, or Building Information Modelling.
-In the longer term, this digitisation supports the way in which I view and live in the world: my dream is to expand geographically, to have construction sites in all sorts of different places, while maintaining an environmentally friendly approach that takes into account the rhythm of all the people involved.
+In the longer term, this digitization supports the way in which I view and live in the world: my dream is to expand geographically, to have construction sites in all sorts of different places, while maintaining an environmentally friendly approach that takes into account the rhythm of all the people involved.

-The digitisation allows us to work better from home while staying as close as possible to the construction sites that have the be followed-up.
+The digitization allows us to work better from home while staying as close as possible to the construction sites that have the be followed-up.
 It opens the doors for co-working where we share the daily life of other self-employed people, or even of the whole world.

 My father always wanted to travel.
 As a self-employed person, this is risky unless he would have left for two months, worked for two weeks, and then from his tablet was able to comment on the plans to which we all have access.

 With a digital model, you can also store all of the information about the buildings you’re designing and working on.
 At any time you can check and see the composition of a wall, or you can figure out where all the pipes are running.
 As a result, all pieces of a building can be reused, by building upon that experience.
-This type of behaviour supports the transition to a more circular economy.
+This type of behavior supports the transition to a more circular economy.

 The agencies that are involved with these types of projects are usually big agencies.

-We are a small office, when I came to work here, we were two people, nowadays we’re with almost four.
+We are a small office, when I came to work here, we were two people, nowadays we’re almost four.
 However, I managed to persuade my boss to join me on this journey, despite all the additional investments in time and money.
 But hey, it’s my father…

 It’s not always easy.
 In the beginning, I did not want to work with my father.
 But I had finished my studies and he needed some help, I came to help him and I never left.